leonaries/aipic-mcp/README.md

 2. **API key errors**
    - Verify your ModelScope API key is valid
    - Check that you have sufficient quota on your ModelScope account
+   - Ensure the API key is correctly configured in environment variables or passed as parameter

 3. **Image generation timeout**
    - ModelScope API can be slow during peak hours
    - Try again with a simpler prompt
    - Check your internet connection

+4. **Environment variable not working**
+   - Restart Claude Desktop after updating the configuration
+   - Verify the JSON syntax in your configuration file
+   - Check that the API key doesn't have extra spaces or quotes

 ## 📄 License